Swordfish and Zucchini Burger

 You can also fry them.

-or cook them in the air fryer after preheating at 374°F for 5 minutes, then turn them and cook another 5 minutes.
+Or cook them in the air fryer after preheating at 375°F for 5 minutes then flip them and cook another 5 minutes.

 Swordfish and zucchini meatballs

-• Ensure the swordfish or other fish is very fresh, or just thawed.
+• Make sure the swordfish or other fish is very fresh, or just thawed.

-Get nice thick slices cut, remove the skin and possibly the central bone
+Get some nice slices cut, remove the skin and possibly the central bone

-• Cut into chunks and then mince them with a chopper.
+• Make chunks and then chop them with a chopper.

 Chop the parsley and garlic and put them in a small bowl.